-Personalized plans to address barriers to HIV drug adherence boost chances of successful therapyJanuary 29th, 2013 in HIV & AIDS /
+Personalized plans to address barriers to HIV drug adherence boost chances of successful therapyJanuary 29, 2013 in Medicine & Health / HIV & AIDS

 HIV patients who participated in an intervention that helped them identify barriers to taking their drugs properly and develop customized coping strategies took a significantly greater amount of their prescribed doses than those receiving standard care, according to a new study from researchers in the Perelman School of Medicine at the University of Pennsylvania.
 The results, published this week in JAMA Internal Medicine, may point to a new strategy to improve adherence to medications for many other conditions.